MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementGroupPolicyUploadedDefinitionFile.md

   - `[SupportedOn <String>]`: Localized string used to specify what operating system or application version is affected by the policy.
   - `[Version <String>]`: Setting definition version

-GROUPPOLICYOPERATIONS <IMicrosoftGraphGroupPolicyOperation\[]>: The list of operations on the uploaded ADMX file.
+`GROUPPOLICYOPERATIONS <IMicrosoftGraphGroupPolicyOperation[]>`: The list of operations on the uploaded ADMX file.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[LastModifiedDateTime <DateTime?>]`: The date and time the entity was last modified.
   - `[OperationStatus <GroupPolicyOperationStatus?>]`: Type of Group Policy operation status.
   - `[OperationType <GroupPolicyOperationType?>]`: Type of Group Policy operation.
   - `[StatusDetails <String>]`: The group policy operation status detail.

-GROUPPOLICYUPLOADEDLANGUAGEFILES <IMicrosoftGraphGroupPolicyUploadedLanguageFile\[]>: The list of ADML files associated with the uploaded ADMX file.
+`GROUPPOLICYUPLOADEDLANGUAGEFILES <IMicrosoftGraphGroupPolicyUploadedLanguageFile[]>`: The list of ADML files associated with the uploaded ADMX file.
   - `[Content <Byte[]>]`: The contents of the uploaded ADML file.
   - `[FileName <String>]`: The file name of the uploaded ADML file.
   - `[Id <String>]`: Key of the entity.
   - `[LanguageCode <String>]`: The language code of the uploaded ADML file.
   - `[LastModifiedDateTime <DateTime?>]`: The date and time the entity was last modified.

-INPUTOBJECT `<IDeviceManagementAdministrationIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementAdministrationIdentity>`: Identity Parameter
   - `[AuditEventId <String>]`: The unique identifier of auditEvent
   - `[CartToClassAssociationId <String>]`: The unique identifier of cartToClassAssociation
   - `[CloudPcAuditEventId <String>]`: The unique identifier of cloudPcAuditEvent